cobola/meteorbb/README_EN.md

 ## Issue

 MeteorBB is still being developed.
 We delightly appriciate any contribution from you.
 You can post any question and any issue at [issues](https://github.com/cobola/meteorbb/issues).
-If you want to get involved into our code, contact us [cobola](cobola@gmail.com) anytime!
+If you want to get involved into our code, just fork it!